The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 ⚔

 Replies stream in live.
-Text shows up word by word, tools light up as they run, and results land in the chat the moment they're ready.
-Close the tab in the middle of a long answer and don't worry.
-The agent keeps going in the background.
-Come back later and the finished reply will be waiting.
+Text comes in word by word, tools light up as they run, results land the moment they're ready.
+Close the tab mid-answer and the agent keeps going on the server.
+Come back later, the finished reply is waiting for you.